LoneRan/Food-For-Everyday/README.md

 ## Some restrict:
 --the whole prive can't exceed total budget.
---the foods shouldn't be together can not form a conbination --should be healthy, which means vitamin or protein should be fulfilled (nobody want to die) 4)no diet
+--the foods shouldn't be together can not form a conbination --should be healthy, which means vitamin or protein should be fulfilled (nobody want to die) --no diet